shirodkar/service-two/README.md

 The input value is:

-1. Stored in a database as an access log (timestamp, request value, response value)
+1. Stored in a database as an Access Log (timestamp, request value, response value)
 2. Returned back in the format `<value>:<value>`

 Database Configuration properties: